the-anna-project/annad/doc/development/README.md

 ---

-###### diary
+###### docs
-Pull requests are only accepted and merged when there is some sort of process documentation.
-Goal of this is to keep track of influences and events that drove development and decisions.
-All ideas and walkthroughs are precious and good to know.
+Pull requests are only accepted and merged when there is proper documentation.

+Conceptual documentation needs to be provided here: https://github.com/xh3b4sd/anna/tree/master/doc/concept

+Process documentation needs to be provided here: https://github.com/xh3b4sd/anna/tree/master/doc/diary

+Code documentation needs to be provided within the code: http://blog.golang.org/godoc-documenting-go-code

 ---

 ###### tests
+Pull requests are only accepted and merged when there are proper tests.
 Make sure there are tests where it makes sense and all tests pass reliably.
-No pull request is going to be merged as long as there are tests failing.
+No pull request is going to be merged as long as there are tests failing or flapping.

 ### guidelines